Swift-Squirrel/Docs/v0/MongoDB/DBCache.md

 # SquirrelConnector Cache

 To make `SquirrelConnector` fast as possible we are using Cache.
-You can chenge cache setting in `SquirrelConnectorCache`.
+You can change cache setting in `SquirrelConnectorCache`.

 attributes and functions: